-We offer regulated curative work for people who have been affected by crime, to develop themselves and others.
-These beneficiaries are mostly victims, and reformed offenders join forces to form the CELLS team, working together, and offering inclusion and purpose through our itsup2u initiative.
-They combine, improving mental health and developing skills and work experience, in turn reducing re-offending in their communities.
+We offer regulated remedial work for people who have been affected by crime to develop themselves and others.
+These beneficiaries are mostly victims and reformed offenders who join forces to form the CELLS team, work together, and offer inclusion and purpose through our itsup2u initiative.
+They combine improving mental health and developing skills with work experience, in turn reducing re-offending in their communities

 What We Do

 (2) Educate Prevent Inspire and Change (EPIC) Intervention and turnaround programs that promote inclusion.

 (3) Outreach/Street Engagement.
 (4) Mentoring, 1-1 and small cohort intervention and